 What you can do until help arrives

 Biohazard contaminants should be considered very dangerous as they can pose a serious health risk.
 Sewer backups and flood water are two common biohazard scenarios that can affect homes and businesses.
-SERVPRO of Hardin / Larue Counties has the training, protective gear, and specialized equipment necessary to safely clean and restore this type of contamination.
+SERVPRO of Hardin, Larue, Marion, Adair, and Russell Counties has the training, protective gear, and specialized equipment necessary to safely clean and restore this type of contamination.